Fragment of Floral Plaque

 DescriptionThis small glass plaque fragment has a blue background with flower and plant designs made from colorful glass canes.
 It shows a stalk resembling wheat, a flower with curved leaves, and a circular bloom with a green center.
 The back is formed from various colored glass pieces laid together.
 The top is polished flat.

 Published ReferencesGrose, David F., Early Ancient Glass: Core-Formed, Rod-Formed, and Cast Vessels and Objects from the Late Bronze Age to the Early Roman Empire, 1600 B.C. to A.D.
 50, Hudson Hills Press in Association with the Toledo Museum of Art, New York, 1989, cat. no. 652, p.
 367, repr. (col.) p.
-347.Third to first century BCE
+347.3rd to 1st century BCE

 3rd to 1st century BCE